 - 1. A third-country national or a stateless person shall be excluded from being a refugee if: - (a) he or she falls within the scope of Article 1(D) of the Geneva Convention, relating to protection or assistance from organs or agencies of the United Nations other than the United Nations High Commissioner for Refugees.
-When such protection or assistance has ceased for any reason, without the position of such persons being definitely settled in accordance with the relevant resolutions adopted by the General Assembly of the United Nations, those persons shall ipso facto be entitled to the benefits of this Regulation; - (b) he or she is recognised by the competent authorities of the country in which he or she has taken up residence as having the rights and obligations which are attached to the possession of the nationality of that country, or equivalent rights and obligations equivalent to those.
+When such protection or assistance has ceased for any reason, without the position of such persons being definitely settled in accordance with the relevant resolutions adopted by the General Assembly of the United Nations, those persons shall ipso facto be entitled to the benefits of this Regulation; - (b) he or she is recognised by the competent authorities of the country in which he or she has taken up residence as having the rights and obligations which are attached to the possession of the nationality of that country, or equivalent rights and obligations [...].

-AT: reservation on the whole Article, further grounds for exclusion are ncessary due to new challenges for securit; repeated crimes or serious crimes that may constitute a danger to the security, community, social peace or individuals of a MS must be considered.
-Thus, add following text: "(d) there are reasonable grounds for regarding him or her as a danger to the security, to the community, the social peace or individuals of the Member State in which he or she is present; (e) he or she, having been convicted by a final judgment of a serious crime or repeated crimes that may constitute a danger to to the security, to the community, the social peace or individuals of the Member State in which he or she is present."
+67 AT: reservation on the whole article.
+Further grounds for exclusion are necessary due to new challenges to security; repeated crimes or serious crimes that may constitute a danger to the security, community, social peace or individuals of a MS must be considered.
+Thus, add following text: "(d) there are reasonable grounds for regarding him or her as a danger to the security, to the community, the social peace or individuals of the Member State in which he or she is present; (e) he or she, having been convicted by a final judgment of a serious crime or repeated crimes that may constitute a danger to the security, to the community, the social peace to the security, to the community, the social peace or individuals of the security, to the community, the social peace or individuals of the security, to the community, the social peace or individuals of the security, to the community, the social peace or individuals of the security, to the community, the social peace or individuals of the security, to the community, the social peace or individuals of the security, to the community, the social peace or individuals of the security, to the community, the social peace or individuals of the Member State in which he or she is present."
 BG: include two other grounds for exclusion, which are provided in Art.
-14(1)(d) and (e), as follows:

-[•]add a letter (c) to para (1):
+14(1)(d) and (e), as follows: •add a letter (c) to para (1):